logo-image

 • When I pre-plan services, how can I be sure the money is safe?

-At Complete Cremation, we use the Missouri Funeral Trust, Inc. (MFT), which is a non-profit group whose charter is to safeguard preneed funds in the State of Missouri.
-Any contracts we write for pre-planned funeral or cremation arrangements are written through MFT and all money is paid directly to the trust.
-We, as the funeral home/crematory, do not receive the money until the time of death and all services has been rendered to the satisfaction of our client.
+At Complete Cremation, we use contracts written with Funeral Directors Life Insurance Company, or the Missouri Funeral Trust, Inc. (MFT), a non-profit group whose charter is to safeguard preneed funds in the State of Missouri.
+Any contracts we write for pre-planned funeral or cremation arrangements are either written through MFT with all money being paid directly to the trust, or into an annuity with F.D.L.I.C..
+We, as the funeral home/crematory, do not receive the money until the time of death and all services have been rendered to the satisfaction of our client.

 • What happens to my preneed money if Complete Cremation goes out of business?

-Although our family-owned business has been running successfully for over 15 years (and served over 10,500 families), making sure your prearrangement funds are safe is very important to us.
-It’s why we use the Missouri Funeral Trust, Inc. (MFT) to hold all preneed funds before any services are rendered.
-In the event we were to close our doors, any money paid into an MFT contract can be transferred to any other funeral home in Missouri.
+Although our business has been running successfully for over 20 years (and served over 12,000 families), making sure your prearrangement funds are safe is very important to us.
+It’s why we use the Missouri Funeral Trust, Inc. (MFT) to hold all preneed funds before any services are rendered, and ensure that your contract with Funeral Directors Life Insurance Company is still in force.
+In the event we were to close our doors, any money paid into an MFT contract can be transferred to any other funeral home in Missouri, and your contract is still good with F.D.L.I.C. for funeral services.

 • What happens with my preneed contract if I die out-of-state?